rowanuniversity/profpy/profpy/apis/docs/BlackBoardLearn.md

 # BlackBoard Learn API
-An wrapper to optimize calls to the BlackBoard Learn API.
+An API wrapper to optimize calls to the BlackBoard Learn API.
 This class can be used to add/remove users and manage courses, course memberships, groups, etc.

 ## Basic Usage
 This API is instantiated using developer keys in its constructor.
 These keys include an application ID, a public API key, and a secret key.